yourbasic/func/README.md

 a graph of order *n* with the edges
 {0, 1}, {1, 2}, {2, 3},... , {*n*-1, 0}.

-For a minimal effort implementation of this class of graphes, only the `edge` function needs to be defined – `generic0` returns a standard implementation for the other functions.
+For a minimal effort implementation of this class of graphs, only the `edge` function needs to be defined – `generic0` returns a standard implementation for the other functions.